 You can hear me on Album To Album, the biggest and best David Bowie podcast, talking to Arsalan Mohammad about Bowie’s little-heard ‘lost’ 1971 single, Holy Holy.
-A notorious commercial failure on release, Holy Holy was also effectively the very last few chords of Bowie’s association with the ‘underground’ before he began determinedly chasing a wider and more permanent form of stardom, and while it may have a lot in common with the accompanying album The Man Who Sold The World, it doesn’t really sound that much like anything else in his back catalogue – something that may in fact explain why it mysteriously disappeared for decades after its release, only eventually resurfacing on a box set in 2015.
+A notorious commercial failure on its original release, Holy Holy was also effectively the very last few chords of Bowie’s association with the ‘underground’ before he began determinedly chasing a wider and more permanent form of stardom, and while it may have a lot in common with the accompanying album The Man Who Sold The World, it doesn’t really sound that much like anything else in Bowie’s back catalogue – something that might in fact explain why it mysteriously disappeared for decades after its release, only eventually resurfacing on a box set in 2015.

 You can follow Album To Album on Twitter at @albumtoalbum.